An historical timeline of Ithaca

 1919-Due to an influenza epidemic, it was decided to cancel the Ithacan second annual picnic, as well as limit gatherings at our club rooms for a two month period, being from January through to April.

-1924- Greek Orthodox Metropolis of Australia and New Zealand was established, and was controlled by the Ecumenical Patriarchate of Constantinople under the auspices of Metropolitan Christoforos Knitis of Serres.
+1924- Greek Orthodox Metropolis of Australia and New Zealand was established, controlled by the Ecumenical Patriarchate of Constantinople under the auspices of Metropolitan Christoforos Knitis of Serres.

 1935-A motion was carried allowing the wives and daughters of Ithacans to become members of the Society.
 Constitution, which was written in Greek, was updated to reflect this change.